 - 5. Can the criminal record be sealed?

 1. What is “provoking commission of breach of peace” in Nevada?

 Nevada law makes it a crime not only to commit a “breach of peace” but also to cause others to commit a “breach a peace.”
-The Nevada crime of committing a breach of peace (NRS 203.010) is very broad.
+Committing a breach of peace (NRS 203.010) is very broad.
 It is any disruptive behavior involving: